makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène's smile faded.
 "Okay.
 You alright, Aiden?"

 He nodded.
 "Yeah.
 Just hit by the realization of how strange and new this feels, still.
-Maybe we ought to all get together soon, though, just so we can...I don't know, be around each other, see how we work."
+I'm trying, though.
+Maybe we ought to all get together soon, just so we can...I don't know, be around each other.
+See how we work."

 "That'd be good."